Many or all companies we feature compensate us. Compensation and editorial

 Tip

-The following graphic illustrates how the draw and repayment period works for most HELOCs:
+The following graphic illustrates how the draw and repayment period works for most HELOCs with interest-only draw periods:

 Image shows a borrower withdrawing three times during the draw period, then making full principal + interest payments during the repayment period